auroraextensions/notificationservice/README.rst

 Magento provides a backend notification system that lacks powerful features, like auto-publish and discovery.
-Consequently, many extension vendors don't effectively utilize it for important announcements, like API-breaking releases, EOL notices, or deprecation of specific extension features, which can lead to issues for agencies and merchants alike.
+Consequently, many extension vendors don't effectively utilize it for important announcements, like API-breaking releases, EOL notices, or deprecation of specific extension features, which can lead to transparency issues.

 To address this issue, wouldn't it be nice if you could just add, say, an XML file to your module, which contains the notifications you want to publish, and the rest is handled by the notification